davidcamilo0710/NBA_Fourth_Quarter_Analysis/README.md

 # NBA 4th Quarter Analysis: Project Overview
 * Compares the first three quarters with the last quarter --> less points in the 4th quarter are a result of slower pace (less possessions), not because of more defensive intensity
-* Scraped the games and box score stats of the 2019/2020 season (until the hiatus at the 11th March 2020, because of Covid-19)
+* Scraped the games and box score stats of the 2021/2022 season
 * Engineered advanced stats from the traditional stats
 * Visualized different stats and trends in specific game situations
 * Made a 2-sample t-test to prove my observations